zillerlab/CASTom-iGEx/Software/model_clustering/README.md

 - *--clusterFile*: complete path to output of clustering script in step 1)
 - *--type_data*: NOTE: can also be PCs
 - *--type_input*: needed to save output, if refers to version correcting for PCs, add corrPCs\_ in front (e.g. `corrPCs_zscaled`).
-- *--risk_score*: if TRUE, the provided phenotype is a predicted gene risk-score across samples.
+- *--risk_score*: if TRUE, the provided phenotypes are predicted gene risk-scores across samples.
 - *--rescale_pheno*: if TRUE, continuous phenotype is rescaled.

 ```sh